What Is a Prescriptivist Editor?

 Between you and me . . .

-The construction “between you and I” has a long history, but grammarians tell us that a preposition requires an object.
+The construction “between you and I” has a long history (see the entry for “between you and me” in the usage glossary under paragraph 5.250 in CMOS 17), but grammarians tell us that a preposition requires an object.
 Unless you’re editing a novel.
 In that case, “between you and I” might more accurately capture the way a particular character would talk.
 In creative writing, it’s best to maintain a flexible approach to the rules.

 Verdict: Where strict adherence to basic grammar is important, choose “between you and me.”
 If, however, the writing is intended to reflect how a particular person might say these words (as in dialogue), “between you and I” could work.